Home > Tours > UK & Ireland Tours > The Emerald Isle

 Trip Inclusions

-• Discover Northern Ireland's history on a Black Cab Tour of Belfast's street art and political murals
+• Soak up stories of Northern Ireland's history on a tour of Belfast's street art

-• Set foot on the basalt columns of the legendary Giant's Causeway
+• Feel the solid basalt columns of the legendary Giant's Causeway beneath your feet

 • Be blessed with the ‘gift of the gab' while visiting the iconic Blarney Castle